John-Jules made 17 League One appearances for Ipswich last season, scoring 3 goals.

-Derby County are set to sign two Premier League players before match at Peterborough United
+Derby County complete the signing of two Premier League players before match at Peterborough United

-The Rams are reportedly closing in on Nottingham Forest midfielder Tyrese Fornah and Arsenal striker Tyreece John-Jules.
+The Rams captured Nottingham Forest midfielder Tyrese Fornah on a two-year contract and Arsenal striker Tyreece John-Jules.

 Fornah (23) has had loan spells in League One with Plymouth and Shrewsbury Town, and in the Championship with Reading.